By Pablo Martin, Artelnics.

 Indeed, evaluating a customer for life insurance takes an average of 30 days.
 Moreover, this process is subjective, and different risk analysts usually give different evaluations for the same customer.

-As we will see, Advanced Analytics will benefit both the company and the customer, by providing better services and more suited products to clients.
+As we will see, machine learning benefits both the company and the customer, by providing better services and more suited products to clients.
 These methods will allow insurance companies to save money and increase revenues.

 It contains information about 60.000 customers with 145 attributes.

 This data set contains about 400.000 missing values, i.e., information about customers not available to the company.
-However, Advanced Analytics can deal with incomplete data without problems.
+However, machine learning can deal with incomplete data without problems.

 It might be interesting to study how the different features affect the risk of a customer.
 For that, we can calculate the correlation coefficients between all the inputs and the target.